Dhruva-Ananth/RF-PCB-Design-Rules/README.md

 5. Some PCB design examples for remembering thumb rules.

 Anyone interested in collaborating to develop this, please do drop an email to ananthadattadhruva@gmail.com.
 Any help is highly appreciated, thanks!

+PS> Notes:
+1. If you want to make a PCB board like a heater, use a updown streaming of current through long lanes and that with sufficiently small tracewidth, will help generate Heat.